pedrogallegolpz/TFG/preliminares/apuntes_documentacion.md

   - 4.1 (summaries in section 1.Introduction)
   - 4.2 (fast reading)
   - 4.3 MLP (fast reading), CNN's (IMPORTANT: Grad-cam, LIME, last lines: explainability in adversarial detection.
 Understand why model fails in detecting adversarial examples) RNN, Hybrid transparent (fast reading).
+- 5.XAI: Opportunities, challenges and future research needs.
+  - Nice section for understanding the way taken by XAI: the current studies of XAI (all section is interesting, can be used for the introduction)
+- 6.Toward responsible AI.
+  - 6.1  (fast reading)
+  - 6.2 (fast reading)
+    - Discrimination: problem, how to solve it (fast reading)
+    - Accountability: read the 4 topic understanding the problem